bitrise-io/devcenter/_articles/reviews/android-ui-test-on-virtual-devices.md

 how to do unit testing in bitrise, link it here.

-for robo - video and screenshots available
+* for robo tests - video and screenshots available

-for instru - logs available
+* for instrumentation tests - logs available

-unlimited testing time